finos/legend/docs/user-journeys/create-apis.md

 ---
 id: create-apis
-title: Generate APIs to Programmatically Send and Receive Data to/from Multiple Sources
+title: Create & Manage APIs to Programmatically Send and Receive Data to/from Multiple Sources
 sidebar_label: Create Data Model APIs
 ---

-## Overview
+## Quickly and easily create services

-_Coming soon_
+Define a data service querying your data model and define tests to ensure it does not break.

 ### Features
 - [Service](../overview/legend-glossary.md/#service)